lackhand/princess/genre/alchemicalKnights.md

 section: "2.1"
 ---

-If you're all "students" and "reincarnated heroes" or "giant robot pilots" or "witches", figure out what that looks like and give it to each of the princesses that to start from.
+If you're all "students" and "reincarnated heroes" or "giant robot pilots" or "witches", figure out what that looks like and give it to each of the princesses that panoply to start from.

 ## Relationship Keys

 If you want to tell a story about characters who are interrelated, it's a good idea to take traits that emphasize the relationships.
-It's hard to share the spotlight if everyone's connected through a single princess (though a non-princess character can work).
+It's hard to share the spotlight if everyone's connected through a single princess (though a non-princess character can work out).
 It's also a cop-out to say that "we're all a big friend group" or something (even if it's true).
 It's boring, and unwieldy at the table.
 Add texture and variety and history instead: